fbpx

 California Premises Liability—Who’s Really Responsible for Your Injury?

-Property owners have a duty to keep their land and facilities safe for those who are reasonably expected to be using their property.
-When you’re hurt on someone else’s property—whether your accident occurs at a hotel, grocery store, construction site or elsewhere—the owner may be held responsible for your injuries.
+Premises liability and property owners must keep their land and facilities safe for those reasonably expected to use their property.
+When you are injured on someone else’s property, whether at a hotel, grocery store, construction site, or elsewhere, the owner may be held liable for your injuries.

 Read on to find out just what the law has to say about California premises liability, and whether or not you might have a case.